EOFY offer

 What is due diligence when buying a business?

-Due diligence is your systematic investigation of a business before you buy it.
-It verifies the business’s financial health, legal standing, and growth potential so you can make an informed purchase decision, which is crucial as incoming directors have a legal duty of care and diligence under the Corporations Act.
+Due diligence is how you systematically investigate a business before you buy it.
+It verifies the business's financial health, legal standing, and growth potential so you can decide whether to purchase.

 Why is due diligence important?